Room-2015

 The plot is basic, yet layered, with a unique setting.
 Rather than a creepy house, a summer camp, or some other tried and true device, we have the ingenious coal mine setting- immediately fraught with great potential.

 Think about it- a coal mine is dark, suffocating, creepy, with countless secret passages, the fear of being lost, and running out of oxygen.
-It is also underground where help cannot easily be unobtainable.
+It is also underground, where help cannot easily be obtained.

 There are a few middle-aged characters with meaty stuff to do, and the main plot is of the whodunit sort.
 The killer’s get-up is simply genius.

-He (or she) is wearing a miner’s outfit, completely dark, with an oxygen mask, which elicits a heavy breathing sound adding to the great atmosphere that My Bloody Valentine contains.
+He (or she) is wearing a completely dark miner’s outfit with an oxygen mask, which emits a heavy breathing sound, adding to the great atmosphere of My Bloody Valentine.

-She marvels at receiving a box of chocolates with a wonderful poem until she reads the poem.
+She marvels at receiving a box of chocolates with a wonderful poem, only to read it.
 “Roses are red, violets are blue- two are dead and so are you”!
-Poor Mabel then has her heart removed and it is sent (gift-wrapped naturally) to the Mayor and police chief.
+Poor Mabel then has her heart removed, and it is sent (gift-wrapped naturally) to the Mayor and police chief.

 The scene is both horrific and comical.